Family Travel Safety in Africa: A Complete Guide for Parents

 Safari Safety for Children and Teens

-• children must stay seated in safari vehicles
+• Children must remain seated at all times inside safari vehicles

-• keep noise levels low during wildlife sightings
+• Keep voices calm and noise levels low during wildlife sightings

-• request family-friendly guides trained to work with children
+• Request family-friendly guides experienced in working with children

-• avoid walking alone at lodges, especially after dark
+• Avoid walking unaccompanied at lodges, particularly after dark

 Beach and Coastal Safety for Families